DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 errors occur.
 I prefer to **crash hard** and fix the problems at the cause.

-Therefore, I recommend using 'uncaughtException' sparringly, if at all.
+Therefore, I recommend using 'uncaughtException' sparingly, if at all.
 You should handle your errors locally - at the place where you expect them to be thrown.